highnitin/react-practice/README.md

 For more details about the "Namastey React" course, please refer to the official course materials or visit the course website [here](https://namastedev.com/learn/namaste-react).

+## Content / curriculum

+Please check the learning material in repective episode.

 ## Connect with Me

 For further discussions or collaborations, you can reach me at: